cngupta/cngupta.github.io/_pages/about.md

 ---

-Bioinformatics Scientist with 4+ years of postdoctoral experience in research and analysis of genomics data.
+Bioinformatics Scientist with 10+ years of experience in research and analysis of genomics data.
 I am interested in developing computational approaches to glean actionable insights from large-scale multi-omics data.
 I am currently working on building machine learning models to guide biomarker discovery and assist in clinical decision making.
 I have extensive experience in written and oral communication to academics and business leaders through contributions to winning grants, 12+ peer reviewed publications, and several conference appearances.

 **Mining multi-omics for disease-gene and drug discovery**<br>